sunilangadi2/ceph-ansible/README-MULTISITE.md

 RGW Multisite
 =============

-Directions for configuring the RGW Multisite support in ceph-ansible
+Directions for configuring the RGW Multisite in ceph-ansible.
+Multisite can be configured either over multiple Ceph clusters or in a single Ceph cluster.

+# Multiple Ceph Clusters

 ## Requirements